aura-website/aura-website.github.io/_posts/2016-12-11-how-to-extend-wifi.md

 In the setup where each AP is directly/indirectly connected to the main router through ethernet cable, you could set different SSID & password on each AP.
 This approach has both its pros & cons.
 It looks more professional to have one single WiFi across your whole setup.
 But if you have different SSIDs, it is easy to pin point to an AP if any problem occurs.

 **Steps to setup Enterprise AP :-**

+Enterprise APs usually need mounting on ceiling/wall.
+So their location need to be pre-decided.
+This is a difficult exercise but it has to be done right.

+Positioning APs too far might lead to blind spots.
+Setting up too many APs in close vicinity will give rise to interference that is very hard to measure upfront.
+Also, moving these APs later is going to be difficult task.

+If you have the floor plan of your setup, you could send it to Ubiquiti folks at support@ubnt.com & they will be able to come back with suggestions in terms of how/where to setup AP.

+You could also do exercise of generating WiFi heatmap.
+Download the software from [http://www.netspotapp.com/](http://www.netspotapp.com/), upload your floor map & then you need to click 3 points on the map while taking your laptop to the position.
+It will generate the WiFi heatmap.
+Even ubiquiti folks might ask you to send them the heatmap.

+Once the location is decided, you need to follow the following steps to install the AP.

 **1.** Mount the AP on the wall or ceiling at appropriate place.